widoriezebos/Thoth/Documentation/Administration/Configuration.md

 	renderer.4.contenttype=application/rtf
 	renderer.4.command=/usr/local/bin/pandoc -s -r html -t rtf ${input} -o ${output}

+Note: on Windows the command for Prince is different:

+	renderer.1.command=/Program Files/Prince/engine/bin/prince.exe ${url}?suppresserrors=true -o ${output} --javascript --media=print --page-size=A4 --page-margin=20mm

+And for Pandoc it will be like (note the user name in the path):

+	renderer.2.command=C:/Users/Wido/AppData/Local/Pandoc/pandoc.exe -s -r html -t docx ${input} -o ${output} --variable=geometry:a4paper

 ### Using Pandoc as the HTML rendering engine
 Note that it is possible to replace the default Markdown rendering engine (based on PegDown) with any other.
 Just define a custom renderer with the extension ‘html’ to override the built in HTML renderer and make sure you use ‘raw’ as the source input like so: